 (9) There shall be at least one toilet room on each floor large enough to accommodate wheelchair and [attendant] caregiver, to permit toilet assistance or training;

-Agency Note: If the toilet facilities described above are [provided in] attached to each private [patient toilet room] or semi-private residents, bedroom, a separate toilet room on every floor will not be required.
-An inter-connecting bathroom may not be considered a private bath.
+[Agency Note: If the toilet facilities described above are provided in private patient toilet rooms, a separate toilet room on every floor will not be required.
+An inter-connecting bathroom may not be considered a private bath.]

+(a) If the toilet facilities described above are provided in attached to each private or semi-private residents, bedroom, a separate toilet room on every floor will not be required.

+(b) An inter-connecting bathroom may not be considered a private bath.

 (10) For each eight beds there shall be at least one toilet enclosed in a separate room or stall;